yihuiliang/MOEA-MCD/README.md

 # MOEA-MCD
-MOEA-MCE is an image matting algorithm using multiobjective evolutionary optimization based on fuzzy multicriteria evaluation and decomposition
+MOEA-MCD is an image matting algorithm using multiobjective evolutionary optimization based on fuzzy multicriteria evaluation and decomposition

 If you use this source code please cite:
 ```Yihui Liang, Han Huang*, Zhifeng Hao, Zhaoquan Cai.
 Multiobjective Evolutionary Optimization Based on Fuzzy Multicriteria Evaluation and Decomposition for Image Matting, IEEE Transactions on Fuzzy Systems.
 (2019) 27(5): 1100-1111.```